ImageMagick/Usage-Markdown/compose/index.md

 It is so common that I doubt I really need to say much more.
-So lets present a example of overlaying a single letter image over a background image.
+So let's present an example of overlaying a single letter image over a background image.

 ~~~
 convert -background none  -fill white \